August 31, 2023

 Distracted Learning

-Many studies focus on the detriments of distracted learning.
-This correlates with learning in sports and retaining feedback from a coach.
-Athletes are distracted by peers, whether it be a goofy teammate or the fear of being judged, and many young athletes miss out on information from their team coaches because of it.
+Many studies focus on the detriments of distracted learning and correlate with learning in sports and retaining feedback from a coach.
+Athletes are distracted by peers, whether it be a goofy teammate or the fear of being judged, and many young athletes miss out on information from their coaches because of it.

 One study explains that distractions occur from a “conflict between two fundamental features of our brain – our ability to create and plan high-level goals versus our ability to control our minds and our environment as we take steps to achieve those goals.”